brnhensley/PartnerScraperTool/README.md

 ## Description

 This was an internal tool created as an internship project as part of Epicodus bootcamp.
-It is built with a C#/EF Core/Sqlite back-end and Typescript/React front-end.
+It is built with a C#/.NET CORE/Entity Framework Core 2/SQLite back-end and Typescript/React front-end.

 ## Setup/Installation Requirements